 A sprawling 8,000-square-foot space right in the heart of the action at Borgata, the BetMGM Sportsbook includes a 40-foot video wall among its many amenities.
 There’s a full bar with more than 20 craft beers and food service on site.

 One of three Atlantic City casinos located off the boardwalk, the Golden Nugget is a popular destination as it is.
 The sportsbook is one of the new feature attractions, with comfortable seating, plenty of screens, and teller and kiosk service.

-The William Hill Sportsbook at Harrah’s is nearly 4,000 square feet.
+The Caesars Sportsbook at Harrah’s is nearly 4,000 square feet.
 It has great seating options, plenty of screens for viewing and food service courtesy of AC Burger Co.
 Those looking for something extra can reserve one of two fan caves.

-Located in the heart of the casino floor at Ocean Resort is William Hill.
+Located in the heart of the casino floor at Ocean Resort is the sportsbook.
 You’ll find lots of screens, a dedicated bar, and teller and kiosk service.
 The venue has served as home base for some sports betting broadcasts in the past.

 At the back of the casino floor at Hard Rock Atlantic City, you’ll find a sportsbook with over 40 screens for your viewing pleasure.
 There’s comfortable seating to kick back with a cocktail, teller and kiosk service, and plenty of food options throughout the property.

 After you step into Resorts Casino from the boardwalk, you’ll find the DraftKings Sportsbook.
 There’s an on-site bar and plenty of seating, and the venue is just steps away from other quality food and beverage offerings at the property.